07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

+1. unit type : name of the unit type of the units
-1. tokenUser : username of the user who creates the units
+2. tokenUser : username of the user who creates the units

 - Response :